 What triggered your interest in aviation?

-Tell us about your career so far
+Tell us about your career to date

 Source: Flight International